dataminer-site/dataminer-site.github.io/docs/sql/query_syntax/from.md

 ## `FROM`-First Syntax

-DuckDB's SQL supports the `FROM`-first syntax, i.e., it allows putting the `FROM` clause before the `SELECT` clause or completely omitting the `SELECT` clause.
+DataMiner's SQL supports the `FROM`-first syntax, i.e., it allows putting the `FROM` clause before the `SELECT` clause or completely omitting the `SELECT` clause.
 We use the following example to demonstrate it:

 ```sql
 CREATE TABLE tbl AS